Yamaha E-70/EX-2

 The filters are configured so that with the CV halfway the cutoff frequency sits at 800Hz.
 As you can see there's quite a large range on the filters, from 25Hz all the way to 15000Hz.

 For the control voltages there are full ADSR envelopes with initial level + attack level, plus manual controls plus... keyboard tracking!
-Nice :)
+Nice.

+There's also a VCA per voice.
 This part is pretty standard, just a VCA to control amplitude controlled by an envelope.
 As they do.
 This is the exact same VCA as used in the CS synths.

 The VCA's are configured to allow for mixing of all 14 orchestra + 1 pedal voice without clipping.